 |Lack of leadership||"Ask the CEO" Forum.
 Answer employees' questions to reduce fear and uncertainty.|

-ThoughtFarmer M&A Edition provides a communication and collaboration space, managed by the acquiring company and shared with the target.
+ThoughtFarmer M&A Edition provides a communication and collaboration space for change management, managed by the acquiring company and shared with the target.
 Learn more about how ThoughtFarmer M&A Edition supports the social merger.